ArthurLlew/RenderCube/README.md

 Usage:
 ------------------------------

-There are currently two commands:
+There are currently two commands with keybindings:
-1) rendercube render cube \<position>
+1) Render
-2) rendercube render region \<position 1> \<position 2>
+2) Dump Textures

-First one is mainly used for debugging one single cube (cube can contain block, entity or/and liquid).
+(1) exports a small cubic region around the player.
+(2) dumps all texture atlases used by game at the moment of pressing a button.

-The second one is aimed primary for exporting large parts of the world.
+The first one is aimed primary for exporting large parts of the world.
 Exported part should be <= 450 cubes by both X and Z axis.
 If you ask to render more, appropriate error will be shown in console.

-After you hit _Enter_, try not to move, because it may slow down the operation.
-It may take up to 5-10 minutes to render world portion of maximum allowed size (depending on geometry complexity and your computer power).
+After you hit _Render_ key, try not to move, because it may slow down the operation.
+It may take some time.
 Once it's done, navigate to you game folder (_.../.minecraft_) where you will notice new directory called _rendercube_.
-There you will see files with extension _.rcube_ (contains geometry) and another directory, called _texture_atlases_.
-It contains minecraft texture atlases (they are renewed every time game resources are reloaded).
+There you will find files with extension _.rcube_ (contains geometry) and another directory, called _texture_atlases_.
+The latter contains dumped texture atlases.

 After successful export open _Blender_ and activate provided addon.
 Use new option in import menu, named _RenderCube